thousandeyes/thousandeyes-sdk-java/usage/README.md

 Usage API

-- API version: 7.0.14
+- API version: 7.0.15

 These usage endpoints define the following operations:

 * **Usage**: Retrieve usage data for the specified time period (default is one month).

-    * Users must have the `View Billing` permission to access this endpoint.
+    * Users must have the `View organization usage` permission to access this endpoint.
     * This endpoint offers visibility across all account groups within the organization.
-    * Users with `View Billing` permission in multiple organizations should query the endpoint with the `aid` query string parameter (see optional parameters) for each organization.
+    * Users with `View organization usage` permission in multiple organizations should query the endpoint with the `aid` query string parameter (see optional parameters) for each organization.

 * **Quotas**: Obtain organization and account usage quotas.
 Additionally, users with the appropriate permissions can create, update, or delete these quotas.